PoisotLab/2015_ms_datamining/ms.md

 publishers; proper attribution and credit is key to provide incentives to data release [@whel14; @kena14].
-As citations are currently the currency of scientific impact, publishers have a responsibility not only to ensure that data are available (which many already do), but that they are recognized.
+As citations are currently the currency of scientific impact, publishers have a responsibility not only to ensure that data are available (which many already do), but that they are recognized; data citation, no matter how many data are cited, is a way to achieve this goal.
 The synthetic dataset, on the other, can reasonably be understood as a novel product; there is technical and intellectual effort involved in producing it, and although it is a derivative work, we would encourage authors to deposit it anew.

 <!-- DG:  which means that we should give credit to both the original
 contributors and teh one that assembled it ?
 I do fully agree with that